Draghi government: Beginning of term

 At the time of the government formation, its ministers were part of the following parties.

 End of term

-Since 1 August 2022 the government is composed of the following parties.
+After 1 August 2022 the government was composed of the following parties.

 On 21 June 2022, Luigi Di Maio led a breakaway group outside of the M5S and formed Together for the Future, which confirmed its support for the government.
 Mariastella Gelmini, Renato Brunetta and Mara Carfagna left FI on 21, 22 and 26 July, respectively.
 On 29 July, Gelmini and Carfagna joined Action.
 On 30 July, Federico D'Incà left the M5S, and on 1 August he founded Environment 2050 alongside deputy Davide Crippa.

 History

 Background

 On 13 January 2021, Italia Viva (IV) withdrew its support for the second Conte government, triggering a political crisis.
 Conte subsequently won confidence motions in both houses of Parliament, with the abstention of IV, but could only reach a plurality in the Senate, rather than an absolute majority.
 In the wake of this, Conte tendered his resignation to President Mattarella, who then began a round of discussions with various parties to form a new government.